 * In-line with previous plan, but removes 2018 target

-* China's NEVs push comes amid goal to curb traditional-fuel autos (Adds automaker comments, details of rules)
+* China's NEVs push comes amid goal to curb traditional-fuel autos (Adds details on quota system, analyst comment)

 BEIJING/SHANGHAI, Sept 28 (Reuters) - China has set a deadline of 2019 to impose tough new sales targets for electric plug-in and hybrids vehicles, slightly relaxing an earlier plan to launch the rules from next year that had left global automakers worried about being able to comply.

-Car makers will need so called new-energy vehicles (NEVs) to hit a threshold equivalent to 10 percent of annual sales by 2019, China's industry ministry said in a statement on Thursday.
+Car makers will need to amass credits for so-called new-energy vehicles (NEVs) equivalent to 10 percent of annual sales by 2019, China's industry ministry said in a statement on Thursday.
 That level would rise to 12 percent for 2020.

-The targets, announced by the Ministry of Industry and Information Technology (MIIT), remove an explicit 8 percent quota for 2018, but otherwise match previously announced plans.
+The targets, announced by the Ministry of Industry and Information Technology (MIIT), closely mirror previously announced plans, but remove an explicit 8 percent quota for 2018, in effect giving carmakers an extra year grace period.

 The quotas are a key part of a drive by China, the world's largest auto market, to develop its own NEV market, with a long-term aim to ban the production and sale of cars that use traditional fuels announced earlier this month.

-However, global automotive manufacturers wrote to Chinese authorities in June, urging a softening of the proposals for all-electric battery vehicles and electric plug-in hybrids.
+Global automotive manufacturers, however, had urged a softening of the proposals for all-electric battery vehicles and electric plug-in hybrids.

 "We welcome the Chinese auto industry's shift towards greater adoption of NEVs and will comply with relevant regulations presented by authorities," Ford Motor Co said in a statement responding to the announcement.